 This once bare traffic island at the intersection of Boston Post Road and Sunset Road was transformed by the garden club.
 The garden is viewed both close up by walkers, and with a quick glance by those driving by.

-In 2000, neighbors near the corner of Sunset Road and Boston Post Road noted that the grassy triangle at that intersection was unsightly and could benefit from some landscaping.
-Anne Krantz worked with the director of Public Works to have a Sargent Cherry tree planted in the center and Christy Belvin took on the task of additional plantings as a Master Gardener project.
+In 2000, neighbors near the corner of Sunset Road and Boston Post Road noted that the grassy triangle at that intersection could benefit from some landscaping.

-In 2015 the garden was in need of a makeover.
-Sun patterns had changed as the cherry tree grew, and thriving perennials were crowding out their less vigorous neighbors.
-On top of that, a road construction project took a toll on the garden.
+By 2015, the garden was in need of a makeover.
+The spot had become shadier as the cherry tree grew, and thriving perennials were crowding out less vigorous neighbors.
+Older plants were thinned out and new favorites added.